Mental Health First Aid Training - Online Course

 Mental Health First Aid Training

-The Connexus Institute is delighted to offer a two-day, in-person certificated training to become a Mental Health First Aider (MHFAider®) with Mental Health First Aid England.
-This training will take place in person on Thursday 27th and Friday 28th June, 2024, at the Connexus Institute premises in Hove, East Sussex.
+The Connexus Institute is delighted to offer a comprehensive four-module online Mental Health First Aid training programme to become a certified Mental Health First Aider (MHFAider®) with Mental Health First Aid England.

 What is a Mental Health First Aider?